Premium ProductReports

 Who Should Buy It

-Value-focused buyers who want a built-in display, a wider belt, and the WalkingPad experience for the lowest sensible price.
-Ideal for desk-pace walkers who prefer on-machine metrics over app dependency and do not mind a shorter track record.
+Walkers who want their numbers on the machine, not in an app, and want the WalkingPad experience at the lowest sensible price.
+A good match for desk-pace users who do not mind a newer model with a shorter track record.

 Who Should Skip It

-Users over ~240 lbs, anyone who wants the most proven reliability (get the P1), buyers who need incline (DeerRun Z10) or a long warranty and all-day durability (LifeSpan).
+Over about 240 lbs, look elsewhere: the capacity limit is real.
+So should anyone who wants the most proven reliability (the P1), motorized incline (the DeerRun Z10), or a long warranty and all-day durability (the LifeSpan).

 Final Recommendation